Skip to main content

 Master of Landscape Architecture - Two-Year Program

-The two-year Master of Landscape Architecture program is designed for students who already hold an accredited landscape architecture degree and are interested in obtaining a second degree to specialize at the master’s level in a specific area, or who wish to pursue research that addresses specific topics or ideas within the field of landscape architecture and ecological design.
-Others that pursue this degree include, practicing landscape architects seeking advanced education and training, and those who might be interested in pursuing a doctoral degree.
+The two-year Master of Landscape Architecture (MLA) program at the University of Michigan School for Environment and Sustainability (SEAS) is designed for students who already hold an accredited landscape architecture degree and are interested in obtaining a second degree to specialize at the master’s level in a specific area, or who wish to pursue research that addresses specific topics or ideas within the field of landscape architecture and ecological design.
+Others that pursue this degree include practicing landscape architects seeking advanced education and training, and those who might be interested in pursuing a doctoral degree.

-Aesthetic theory, cultural engagement, ecological function, and environmental justice all figure prominently in the curriculum.
-Being part of the School for Environment and Sustainability, our program also provides many unique and enriching opportunities for interaction and collaboration with faculty and students specializing in conservation biology, aquatic and terrestrial ecology, industrial ecology, environmental engineering, environmental justice, environmental psychology, environmental policy, and environmental economics.
+Aesthetic theory, cultural engagement, ecological function and environmental justice all figure prominently in the curriculum.
+Being part of SEAS, our program also provides many unique and enriching opportunities for interaction and collaboration with faculty and students specializing in conservation biology, aquatic and terrestrial ecology, industrial ecology, environmental engineering, environmental justice, environmental psychology, environmental policy and environmental economics.

 Hone Your Expertise